wmandai/wmandai/README.md

-@wmandai – a curious programmer, tech enthusiast and avid tinkerer.
+Tech enthusiast and avid tinkerer.
 If it beeps, clicks, compiles or breaks, i’m probably messing with it.

 👨‍💻 building `/dev/craftdune` and dabbling in a bit of AI magic 🤖